-Up to date and consistent data is essential to understanding the current state of waste and recycling in WA as well as plotting performance outcomes from the past and forward projections and trends into the future.
-Data on the rates of recovery and disposal of solid waste generated in the Perth Metropolitan area are available at the resources section at the bottom of this page.
+Up to date and consistent data is essential to understanding the current state of waste and recycling in WA.
+Historical data also allows current performance to be plotted against historical performance.
+Data on the rates of recovery and disposal of solid waste generated in Western Australia are available at the resources section at the bottom of this page.

 What data is collected?

 Waste and recycling data held by the Department of Water and Environmental Regulation includes:

-- Solid waste database containing data collected quarterly about metropolitan waste sent to landfill
+- Solid waste database - contains quarterly data on metropolitan waste sent to landfill

 - Annual review of recycling activity in Western Australia - an annual snapshot of recycling activity, resource recovery rates and performance against Waste Strategy targets